 The law relating to copyright in New Zealand is contained in the Copyright Act 1994.
-There is no registration system for copyright, although, as a signatory to the Berne Convention for the Protection of Literary and Artistic Works 1886, it is possible to register copyright works internationally.
-In essence, copyright is inherent, but it is not the ideas that are protected by copyright: it is the tangible evidence of skill, labour and judgment that have resulted in the copyright work.
+There is no registration system for copyright, although, as a signatory to the Berne Convention for the Protection of Literary and Artistic Works 188 6, it is possible to register copyright works internationally.
+In essence, copyright is inherent, but it is not the ideas that are protected by copyright: it is the tangible evidence of skill, labour and judgement that has resulted in the copyright work.